alaachami/cs490-studyus/studyus-api/tests/readme.md

-Sure, here's an example of a readme file for the test folder you described:

 # Test Suite for StudyUs Application

 This folder contains the automated tests for the StudyUs application, as well as a folder called Insomnia that includes screenshots of manual tests conducted using the Insomnia REST client.